 This is a great little hidden gem of a place to spend a few hours, especially if your kids are into ships or military history.
 Your kids will really enjoy all of the model ships on display and trying on the navy uniforms.
 A visit to the Navy Museum during your trip to Auckland is well worth the time for your future sailors!

-For more help planning your family vacation to New Zealand, see New Zealand road trip, Te Papa, Mama Brown’s, things to do with kids on New Zealand’s North Island, Waitomo Glowworm Caves, Auckland Aquarium, and mistakes to avoid in New Zealand.
+For more help planning your family vacation to New Zealand, see our ultimate guide to New Zealand, New Zealand road trip, Te Papa, Mama Brown’s, things to do with kids on New Zealand’s North Island, Waitomo Glowworm Caves, Auckland Aquarium, and mistakes to avoid in New Zealand.

 P.S.
 Are you tired of dreaming and ready to start actually taking epic family vacations?
 Our FREE worksheet “How To Turn Your Dream Trip Into a Reality” can help.
 Grab yours in the box below and start planning your trip today!
 Plus, as a bonus, you’ll receive our weekly email newsletter full of trip tips and inspiration to take your travels to the next level.